OmarAlkhammash/K-Means-Clustering-from-Scratch/README.md

-# K-Means Clustering from Scratch
+# 🔹 K-Means Clustering from Scratch

-This project implements the K-Means clustering algorithm from scratch using only NumPy — no machine learning libraries involved in the core model.
+This project implements the **K-Means clustering algorithm from scratch** using only **NumPy** — no machine learning libraries involved in the core model.

-Includes:
+## Features
+- Full K-Means algorithm with:
+  - Centroid initialization
+  - Assignment step
+  - Update step
-Full K-Means algorithm with centroid initialization, assignment, and update steps\n Custom implementation using only NumPy (no scikit-learn clustering)\n multiple 2D datasets\n visualization using matplotlib
+- Custom implementation using only NumPy (no `scikit-learn` clustering)
+- Works with multiple 2D datasets
+- Optional visualization using `matplotlib`

+## Datasets

-Datasets Generated using sklearn.datasets:
+Generated using `sklearn.datasets`:
-Blobs
+- Blobs
-Moons
+- Moons
-Circles
+- Circles
-Classification
+- Classification